 Make sure to shut off the main water supply to your home and turn on all the taps to drain all the water from the pipes.
 You can use an air compressor to blow excess water out of the pipes.
 Taps should be left on.

 Flush your toilets and remove as much water as possible from your home if you are not going to be spending the winter there.
 In instances where you can’t remove the water, such as in your toilet bowl, use antifreeze so that the water does not freeze and crack the toilet.

 Fix any Cracks and Leaks

 Cold air can see in through the cracks causing the pipes to freeze.
 Use caulking or spray foam to fix these cracks.

 Making your plumbing winter-ready is an important part of maintaining your home.
 Make sure to do this before winter sets in.
-You can also call Tureks Plumbing Company, for plumbing services in Appleton WI areas.
-We also provide 24/7 emergency plumbing services.
+We provide 24/7 emergency plumbing services.
 Contact us today to learn about the additional home services we provide!

 Editor’s note: This post was originally published in December, 2019 and has been completely revamped and updated for accuracy and comprehensiveness.